Bills Logo

 Loan amount

 The calculator shows your desired line of credit.
 It also reveals your maximum line of credit based on your estimated property value and outstanding mortgage balance.
-It’s important to note that while this calculator sets the maximum loan-to-value (LTV) ratio at 80%, as most HELOC lenders do, individual lenders may allow a higher amount.
+It’s important to note that while this calculator sets the maximum loan-to-value (LTV) ratio at 80%, as many HELOC lenders do, individual lenders may allow a higher amount.
 This is especially true if you are highly qualified.
 On the other hand, if your credit rating is poor or your debts are high for your income, lenders may limit you to a lower loan amount.

 Monthly payment